-8 Replacements for Soda - That Actually Taste Good!
+8 Healthy Soda Alternatives That Actually Taste Good

 Soda is an addicting combination of carbonation and sugar, and for some, caffeine.
 Once you’ve had it, you’ll probably want more.
-It obviously tastes more exciting than water, but unfortunately, soda comes with some negative side effects.
-Sugary drinks can increase your risk of type 2 diabetes from increased insulin resistance, and caffeine can affect your blood sugar levels.
+It obviously tastes more exciting than water.
+Unfortunately, soda comes with some negative side effects.
+Sweetened drinks can increase your risk of type 2 diabetes from increased insulin resistance.
+Caffeine can also affect your blood sugar levels.

 Soda replacements for people with diabetes

-Diet sodas seem like a clear alternative to regular soda, but I wanted to get creative and share some ideas you may have yet to try!
+Diet sodas seem like a clear alternative to regular soda.
+However, I wanted to get creative.
+I am sharing some soda replacements you may have yet to try!

 Olipop